FoldingAtHome/containers/fah-gpu/README.md

 # fah-gpu - Folding@home GPU Container

-This file covers only information targeted at the `fah-gpu` container.
+This file covers only information specific to the `fah-gpu` container.
-Visit the README and CONTRIBUTING at
+Read the README and CONTRIBUTING at
 <https://github.com/foldingathome/containers/> for design goals,
 architecture, guidelines for contributing, and other information.

 Familiarity with Linux and containers is assumed.
-Due to the prerequisites and setup complexity this does not make an ideal "hello-world" container - the standard Folding@home Linux clients work great.
+Due to the prerequisites and setup complexity this does not make an ideal "hello-world" container - the standard Folding@home Linux clients work great and have _slightly_ less overhead.

 ## Overview